-Growing up we constantly had to relocate to different towns within the Western Cape due to the nature of my dad's work.
-It gave me the opportunity to explore the Garden Route, the Winelands and Cape Town and its surrounding areas in depth.
-We eventually settled in a small town on the Cape coast and since then I have vowed to never relocate to anywhere where I do not have the ocean on my doorstep.
+Growing up, we constantly had to relocate to different towns within the Western Cape due to the nature of my dad's work.
+It gave me the opportunity to explore the Garden Route, the Winelands and Cape Town and their surrounding areas in depth.
+We eventually settled in a small town on the Western Cape coast and since then I have vowed to never relocate to anywhere where I do not have the ocean on my doorstep.

 Where have I travelled

-I have travelled all over South Africa, visiting all the major cities, the Garden Route, KwaZulu Natal, Johannesburg, the Kruger Park, Sun City and even as far as Madikwe Game Reserve.
-African countries remain my passion and I have been fortunate enough to visit Botswana, Zimbabwe, Mozambique, Mauritius and for the past 10 years have explored Kenya, Tanzania, Zanzibar and its surrounding islands from top to bottom.
+I have travelled all over South Africa, visiting all the major cities, the Garden Route, kwaZulu-Natal, Johannesburg, the Kruger National Park, Sun City and even as far as Madikwe Private Game Reserve.
+African countries remain my passion and I have been fortunate enough to visit Botswana, Zimbabwe, Mozambique, Mauritius and have explored Kenya, Tanzania, Zanzibar and its surrounding islands – like Mnemba - from top to bottom.
 I have also recently had the pleasure of doing a Rovos Rail train trip through South Africa.

 My favourite travel moment

-My most memorable trip is when I had the once-in-a-lifetime opportunity to travel to the extremely remote Mahale Mountains in Western Tanzania combined with visits to Selous, Ruaha, Mafia National Parks plus Pemba Island.
-This was wild Africa at its best - one of Africa's best kept secrets!
+My most memorable trip is when I had the once-in-a-lifetime opportunity to travel to the extremely remote Mahale Mountains in western Tanzania combined with visits to Selous, Ruaha and Mafia National Parks plus Pemba Island.
+This was ‘wild Africa’ at its best – and one of Africa's best kept secrets!

 The Mahale Mountains rank among the most beautiful and remote destinations that I have ever experienced - it was hard to leave!
 It's truly one of Africa's most extraordinary wilderness areas and definitely a place to put on your bucket list.